johnalison/obsidian-notes/Journal/6 October 2024 Sunday.md

 Some [[Nexus]]

-# Shenly park for Linden's party
+# Schenly park for Linden's party

 More [[Nexus]]